Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Testing the validity of the PDE ( ) for FTU-plasma in Turbulent Regime

-Establishing the correct boundary conditions valid in the intermediate zone and find the solution of Eq.~(\ref{TPT15}) satisfying these BCs is a very difficult task.
-Indeed, in the grey ring finger, the dynamics of the plasma is governed by both collisions and turbulence.
-In this work we shall limit ourselves to studying the (pure) collisional region and the turbulent zone separately, and to connecting the theoretical solutions valid in these two zones with a red dashed curve.
-So, our task is to solve Eq.~(\ref{TPT15}) in the edge of the tokamak, where turbulence dominates the dynamics of the plasma.
+Establishing the correct boundary conditions for the intermediate zone and finding the solution of Eq.~(\ref{TPT15}) satisfying these BCs is a very difficult task.
+In the grey annular area, the dynamic of the plasma is governed by both collisions and turbulence.
+In this work we investigate FTU-plasmas in the turbulent regime and in \cite{sonninochaos} we analyzed the collisional situation.
+Hence, in our approach, these two regimes are studied separately by limiting ourselves to connecting the solutions between these two regimes by simply drawing a red dashed curve.